agathis-project/salix-arctica/README.md

   two to the power of the number of device address pins connected to KNOT.0,1,2; these devices shall be on branches installed in a contiguous block in the
   gateway:
-  - if A0,1,2 address bits are exposed and connected respectivelly to KNOT.0,1,2 then 8 modules with identical i2c devices (one each) can be used;
+  - if A0,1,2 address bits are exposed and connected respectively to KNOT.0,1,2 then 8 modules with identical i2c devices (one each) can be used;
     this is the particular case of the card id eeprom; other i2c with same access to A2,A1,A0 address bits lead to same maximized usability.